-One of the best audiobooks around for self-improvement is Stephen R. Covey’s ‘The 7 Habits Of Highly Effective People’.
-It is one of the best modern self-improvement books you can pick up.
+Stephen R. Covey’s The 7 Habits Of Highly Effective People & The 8th Habit is one of the best modern self-improvement books you can pick up.

 I say modern, even though it was published in 2004.
 The reason I make that claim is due to Covey’s overall approach.
 He doesn’t indulge in pop psychology or common trends.
 He doesn’t say what so many people in this industry talk about.